 - Form Parameters (GET and POST method)

-- A web application should invalidate a session after it exceeds the predefined idle timeout, and after the user logs out.
+- Set the web application to invalidate a session after it exceeds the predefined idle timeout, and after the user logs out.

 - Set the lifespan for the session to be as short as possible.